-How to Get Aadhar Card Anywhere in India/ Information on Enrollment/Application Form, Procedure, Status and Download
+How to Get Aadhar Card in India

 With the mission of providing each and every resident of India a unique identification the ambitious project of UIDAI (Unique Identification Authority of India) was set in February 2009 with its chairman being former IT czar Nandan Nilekani.

-To be frank, India is far too late in the scene of providing unique ID's to all of its citizen.
+To be frank, India is far too late in the scene of providing unique ID's to all of its citizens.
 Countries like Belgium, Bulgaria, and Turkey have made it compulsory for their citizens to get the National Identification numbers at birth.

 The closest our government came to provide a unique ID to every citizen is the PAN card number which every citizen can apply for unlike the Voter ID card which can only be applied when one reaches the age of 18.

 Table of Contents

 - Aadhar Information From the Official Site